How much does it cost to travel long term?

 Obviously a few kids can add a few extra $’s to the budget and it all depends on where you are and what activities you decide to do.
 And of course WHEN- for example school holidays and public holidays can really put a dint into the budget too.

-We get asked a fair bit about the costs involved in travelling like we do.
-Some people tend to think its expensive and that doing it full-time must mean we have lots of money.
-Ha!
-Ha!
+We get asked a fair bit about the costs involved in travelling full time like we do.
+Some people tend to think it must expensive and that doing it full-time must mean we have lots of money.
+Well, we aren’t rich and we do adhere to a strict budget which at times means we need to make sacrifices in some areas of spending.

 Fuel expenses ( a huge variable relative to the distance you wish to travel in a specific amount of time), Food, accommodation (another huge variable relative to your desire to free camp or stay at caravan parks- or both), Leisure Expenses (entertainment, attractions activities), Incidentals (medicine, repairs batteries clothing etc), Internet, Mobile Phones and other personal liabilities such as personal debts, credit cards, storage fees, mortgage etc.

-In general caravan parks (for us) can vary from $25pn right up to $60pn in peak times.
+In general caravan parks (for us) can vary from $25pn right up to $75pn in peak times.

 We have paid as much as $2.08 per litre for diesel in remote areas